Charles Sobhraj: Where is the Serial Killer Now?

 The hippy trail of Asia in the 1970s stretched across South Asian countries like India and Nepal all the way to Southeast Asian countries like Thailand and Singapore.
 Marked by hordes of young travelers from western countries, the porous borders and lax regulations in these countries made them a haven for young intrepids and “flower children” alike.

 Amidst the jovial freedom and chaos of travelers lurked the mysterious character of Charles Sobhraj, who is suspected of killing at least 12 young travelers between 1974 and 1976, and up to almost 30 people in total.
-Known as one of the most notorious fraudsters and serial killers in the world, he has inspired multiple books and scripts, including that of ‘The Serpent,’ a mini-series co-produced by BBC One and Netflix.
+Known as one of the most notorious fraudsters and serial killers in the world, he has inspired multiple books and scripts, including Netflix’s ‘The Serpent’ plus Peacock’s ‘World’s Most Notorious Killers: The Serpent.’
 We decided to dig around and find out just who the suave and allegedly psychopathic Sobhraj really is and where he is now.
-Here’s all we found out.

 Charles Sobhraj was born Hatchand Bhaonani Gurumukh Charles Sobhraj in Saigon in 1944 to an Indian Sindhi businessman (Sobhraj Hatchand Bhaonani) and a Vietnamese shop worker (Tran Loan Phung).
 Sobhraj was adopted by his mother’s French boyfriend and taken to France, along with his younger sister Nicole.
 Charles grew up unruly and refused to accept Jacques Roussel, his mother’s new French husband, as his father.